ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/azure-queue-storage-etl.markdown

   can be triggered to access and consume messages when the enqueued messages advance to the queue head.

 * This page explains how to create an Azure Queue Storage ETL task using the Studio.
-  [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/azure-queue-storage) how to define an Azure Queue Storage ETL task using code.
+  [Learn here](../../../../server/ongoing-tasks/etl/queue-etl/azure-queue-storage) how to define an Azure Queue Storage ETL task using the Client API.

 * In this page:
   * [Open Azure Queue Storage ETL task view](../../../../studio/database/tasks/ongoing-tasks/azure-queue-storage-etl#open-azure-queue-storage-etl-task-view)